duydo/duydo.github.io/content/post/elasticsearch-searching-data-flow.md

 executes the search request on every segment of the index's shards.

 ### Phase 3: Gather & Merge
-The coordinator node in "Phase 1" gathers all search results from the data nodes that it routed the search request to.
+The coordinator node in "Phase 1" gathers the search results from all data nodes that it routed the search request to.
 After the gathering processing is done, the merging processing gets started.
-It merges, ranking and sorting the search results then returning back to the client.
+It merges, ranks and sorts the search results then returning them back to the client.